 Boston's transport network consists of the country's oldest subway system, buses, trolley buses, ferries around the harbour and the commuter rail.
 For getting around the Boston-Cambridge area the subway is the best as it is easy to use, fast and safe.
 It serves most of the city and on the whole visitors will have little use for the bus network, which is cheaper but more confusing for newcomers.
-Both operate from 5am to 11.30am and the subway until around 2am, and a 'Night Owl' bus service has been introduced to provide transport along main bus routes and parallel to subway lines on Friday and Saturday nights until 2:30am.
+Buses operate from 5am to 11.30am and the subway until around 2am, and a 'Night Owl' bus service has been introduced to provide transport along main bus routes and parallel to subway lines on Friday and Saturday nights until 2.30am as well.
 Taxis are plentiful but expensive, although water taxis are popular as a novel way to explore the city.
 Licensed cabs are best found at cabstands (usually near hotels) or can be reserved by phone; they are metered and provide receipts.
 Boston is a motorist's nightmare and there is no need to rent a car while in the city, unless planning excursions.

 Become our Boston Travel Expert

 We are looking for contributors for our Boston travel guide.
 If you are a local, a regular traveller to Boston or a travel professional with time to contribute and answer occasional forum questions, please contact us.